alexrudnick/dissertation/BURNDOWN.md

 ## monolingual

 ## multilingual
-  * consider running experiment with both kinds of stacking -- does that help?
   * do we need to run bible stacking + all sparse features, together? that's not hard to do, and it might be nice to see for comparison
   * what if it turns out that the domain mismatch is too bad?